Fly-in fly-out: Australia

-In 2015, the Western Australian government instituted a support policy for FIFO workers.
+In 2015, the Government of Western Australia instituted a support policy for FIFO workers.

-Mining companies like Fortescue Metals Group estimate that it would cost the company an additional $100,000 per person per year to employ them in residential positions rather than as FIFO workers.
+Mining companies like Fortescue estimate that it would cost the company an additional $100,000 per person per year to employ them in residential positions rather than as FIFO workers.
 In Port Hedland alone the company could save $33 million a year if it was to convert its 330-strong work force from residential to FIFO, the company estimates.
 The much higher cost of employing residential workers is caused by high real estate prices, slow release of land for residential development and high cost of living subsidies and forces mining companies to rely on FIFO rather than residential workers.
 Such a strategy has been employed in some mining towns that once had a considerable size.
 For example, Wiluna in Western Australia had a population of 9,000 in 1938, but now has a population of 300, with almost all employees of the local mines on fly-in fly-out rosters.

 Mining companies such as Rio Tinto have said that it is also the government's responsibility to deal with the side effects of fly-in fly-out, including housing shortages and the need to develop further infrastructure in the mining regions such as hospitals and schools to fulfil demand, as the Government benefits greatly from increased tax and royalties income through the mining boom.
 Rio Tinto paid $5 billion in corporate tax and in excess of $2 billion in state royalties in 2011.